phcompeau/biological_modeling_course/_pages/prologue/prologue_blocks.md

 In contrast to using a particle simulator, our Jupyter Notebook demo probably produced an animation of Turing patterns in under a minute on your computer.

 To visualize the changing concentrations in each cell, we use a color map to color each cell based on its concentrations.
 Specifically, we plot a cell's color based on its value of the concentration of predators divided by the sum of the concentrations of predators and prey.
 If a cell has a value close to zero for this ratio (meaning very few predators compared to prey), then it will be colored red, while if it has a value close to 1 (meaning many predators), then it will be colored dark blue.
-The `Spectral` color map that we use for the animations below is shown in the figure below.
+The `Spectral` color map that we use is shown in the figure below.

 ![image-center](../assets/images/matplotlib_colormap.png){: .align-center}